cwhite098/MDMProject2/README.md

 ### Generating Networks
 We decided the use the python module NetworkX to generate our networks for the model since it has a large number and variety of built-in functions for generating different networks.
 Use networkGen.py to generate the adjacency matrix and then save it as a .mat file to be imported to MATLAB.

+## Report
+Included in the repo is a copy of the accompanying write up that we completed as a part of this assignment.